ideonate/jhsingle-native-proxy/README.md

 Within JupyterHub this allows similar operation to [jupyter-server-proxy](https://github.com/jupyterhub/jupyter-server-proxy) except it also removes the Jupyter notebook itself, so is working directly with the arbitrary web service.

+OAuth authentication is enforced based on JUPYTERHUB_* environment variables.

 This is a very basic alpha version.